-The number of COVID-19 cases in the U.S. continues to rise as we enter the end of the summer, largely thanks to the Delta variant of the virus.
+The number of COVID-19 cases in the U.S. continues to rise as we enter the end of 2021, largely thanks to the Delta variant of the virus.
 Delta cases account for the vast majority of cases in hospitals – including Rochester Regional Health.

 With this variant dominating the healthcare industry and public conversation about COVID-19, it begs the question: what about other variants?

-We took that question and several others to Emil Lesho, DO, an infectious disease specialist with Rochester Regional Health who has been deeply involved in studying the virus and its effects over the last 18 months.
+We took that question and several others to Emil Lesho, DO, an infectious disease specialist with Rochester Regional Health who has been deeply involved in studying the virus and its effects over the last two years.

 Variants are mutations of a virus.
 Virus particles spread by getting inside of your body, latching onto your cells, and copying themselves.
 Sometimes when they are copying themselves, there is a mistake and a slight change is made – creating a new variant.
 The more a virus spreads, the more opportunities there are for new variants to emerge.